Ryhma-RED-Ohjelmistoprojekti-2/Weatherapp-documents/Manual-for-backend.md

 See chapter S for more detailed explaination.

 ---
+	spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver

-Next line is needed in order Java Application access to a relational database, which is defined as Mysql (see com.mysql).
+The line is needed in order Java Application access to a relational database, which is defined as Mysql (see com.mysql).
 According to Co-pilot this establish connection.

-	spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver

 ---